Explore Baltimore’s Arts & Entertainment Districts

 Bromo Tower Arts & Entertainment District

 The glowing blue clockface of the Bromo Seltzer Arts Tower acts as the greeter to the Bromo Tower Arts & Entertainment District.
 This district, established in 2012, stretches across the neighborhoods of Downtown West, Seton Hill and Mount Vernon with plenty of things to do and see in between.
 You can take in a traveling Broadway production at the Hippodrome Theatre, or for a more intimate theater experience, visit Everyman Theatre or the Arena Players.
-See awe-inspiring exhibitions at any of the dozens of galleries in the district, including spaces housed inside the Bromo Tower, Maryland Art Place and Terrault Gallery.
+See awe-inspiring exhibitions at any of the dozens of galleries in the district, including spaces housed inside the Bromo Tower, Maryland Art Place and Current Space.
 Explore the history of local jazz and literary legends at the Eubie Blake National Jazz Institute and Cultural Center and the Edgar Allan Poe House and Museum.

 While satisfying your hunger for art and culture, don’t forget to satisfy your actual hunger.
 This district is filled with great places to grab a quick bite or sit down for a meal.
 Visit Lexington Market for local favorites like Faidley’s Seafood and Connie’s Chicken & Waffles.
 Grab a coffee or smoothie at The Bun Shop.
-Make plans to have an authentic Italian dinner at Forno.

 Highlandtown Arts & Entertainment District